trampgeek/moodle-qtype_coderunner/README.md

 1. The JobeSandbox.

     This is the only sandbox enabled by default.
 It makes use of a separate server, developed for use by CodeRunner, called *Jobe*.
+As explained at the end of the section on installing CodeRunner from scratch, the initial configuration uses the Jobe server at the University of Canterbury.
+This is not suitable for production use.
+Please switch to using your own Jobe server as soon as possible.

 Follow the instructions at [https://github.com/trampgeek/jobe](https://github.com/trampgeek/jobe) to build a Jobe server, then use the
 Moodle administrator interface for the CodeRunner plug-in to define the Jobe host name and perhaps port number.
+Depending on how you've chosen to configure your Jobe server, you may also need to supply an API-Key through the same interface.
 If you intend running unit tests you will also need to edit `tests/config.php` to set the correct URL for the Jobe server.